-- 1. Open Notes and Results Release refer to the automatic release of clinical notes and results to patients and their proxies via the Connect Patient Portal, unless a clinician prevents the release due to allowable exceptions to prevent physical harm or protect patient privacy.
-The goal is to improve patient engagement and access to their electronic health information by preventing health information blocking. - 2.
-ALL notes authored by any ED, Inpatient and Outpatient user will be automatically released once they are signed/finalized, EXCEPT for those authored under the following services: - Psychiatry - Toxicology - Social Work, Case Management, Care Coordination - Child Life and Creative Arts Therapy - Psychosocial Rehab - Spiritual Care - 3.
-Starting May 17th, all results and notes set to be automatically released to the Connect patient portal will be released immediately when finalized/signed to meet updated federal requirements to prevent info-blocking. - 4.
-Clinicians can manually prevent the release of some notes and results to honor allowable exceptions to prevent physical harm to the patient or others, protect patient privacy, or upon patient request.
-Clinicians preventing note release should document the reason.
-Exceptions should be few, and most notes should be released. - 5.
-Please be advised that there are plans to release notes for pediatric patients (age 0-18 years old) at a future date.
+- 1. Open Notes and Results Release refer to the automatic release of clinical notes and results to patients/proxies via the Connect Patient Portal, unless a clinician prevents the release due to allowable exceptions to prevent physical harm or protect patient privacy.
+The goal is to improve patient engagement and access to electronic health information by preventing health information blocking.

+- 2. All note types authored by any ED, Inpatient and Outpatient user will be automatically released to the patient via the Connect Patient Portal as soon they are signed/finalized, EXCEPT for those authored under the following services:

+- Psychiatry

+- Toxicology

+- Social Work, Case Management, Care Coordination

+- Child Life and Creative Arts Therapy

+- Psychosocial Rehab

+- Spiritual Care